rkconsulting/mcpo/HEADER_FORWARDING.md

 # Header Forwarding in MCPO

-MCPO supports forwarding HTTP headers from incoming requests to MCP servers conforming to the (June 2025 MCP specification)[https://modelcontextprotocol.io/specification/2025-06-18].
+MCPO supports forwarding HTTP headers from incoming requests to MCP servers.
 This enables SSO token validation, capability authorization and user context passing to your MCP servers.

 ## Configuration